Trump says he’ll meet Putin in Alaska next week

 It alarmed some European officials, who voiced concern it was Putin’s attempt to avoid Trump’s threatened sanctions, which were supposed to come due Friday, while offering little in return.

-But the plan appeared to be the impetus for which Trump put in motion plans for a summit meeting with Putin as soon as next week.
+But the plan appeared to be the impetus for which Trump put in motion plans for a summit meeting with Putin.
+The Russian leader hasn’t been to the US in nearly a decade, when he met with then-President Barack Obama at a UN General Assembly meeting in September 2015.

 Additional calls with the Europeans have occurred over the past two days, including with Witkoff and Secretary of State Marco Rubio.
 Witkoff spoke with several European officials on Friday to lay out additional details of the plan.